TKomericki/Rhetos-wiki/Data-migration.md

 Data-migration scripts are regular SQL scripts, with the code following specific rules as describes in this article.
 The scripts are placed in a DataMigration subfolder in the Rhetos package.
-When deploying the Rhetos package, the scripts will be executed in the alphabetical order (by folder name, than file name), skipping the scripts that were already executed in previous deployments.
+When deploying the Rhetos package, the scripts will be executed in the alphabetical order (by folder name, then file name), skipping the scripts that were already executed in previous deployments.

 The recommended naming conception: